Caber-ra Nanga engage

 A strong connection to country, culture and family can have a positive influence on social and emotional wellbeing.
 Our workshops aim to help develop and strengthen a sense of identity and belonging through initiatives such as:

 • Family tree mapping

 • Exploration of Aboriginal Spirituality

 • Engagement with culture (bush tucker, art, dance).

 The program can help with the following:

-- Provide individual client response and service coordination that supports engagement with services and referral pathways
+- Provide individual client response and service coordination that supports engagement with support services and referral pathways

-- Providing Cultural advice, support, and cultural immersion opportunities for the community and service system
+- Provide cultural advice, support, and cultural immersion opportunities for the community and service system

 Booking this program